Moonstruck: The lunar cycle's effects on financial markets

 How does 10% more profit sound?

-On average, depending the stock index and the number of decades studied, the difference in total return during the new moon phase is as high as 10% a year.
+On average, depending on the stock index and the number of decades studied, the difference in total return during the new moon phase is as high as 10% a year.
 This holds true for all major United States stock indexes over their history, including the Dow Jones industrial average.
 However, the authors caution that while markets perform better on average around new moons than full moons, and during waxing moons than waning moons, the levels of relative outperformance are small compared to market variability and external factors making trading these differences very risky.
 Consult with a qualified investment advisor before launching your moon phase portfolio.

 Because the moon isn’t always easily visible, it can be difficult to identify its positioning throughout the lunar cycle.
 AcuRite Weather Stations track the phases of the moon conveyed through simple lunar phase icons.